Styyx1/ADT/README.md

 - Could not download x:
 	- Big files can fail to download due to connection issues.
 You can either run wabbajack again or download the file manually.
 If you decide to manually download it, make sure to place it in the same place as the other downloads.
 	- **Make sure you have downloaded the Creation Kit!**
+ 	- **Make sure your version of Rare Curios is from within the Game**

 - x is not a whitelisted download: